simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 In today's digital age, emails and messages have become a common mode of communication.
 However, it is important to exercise caution while sharing personal details via these mediums. **Cybercriminals** are always on the lookout for ways to steal personal information, and emails and messages are one of the easiest ways for them to do so.

 [**Phishing scams**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) are a common way for cybercriminals to obtain personal information.
-These scams trick you into thinking that you are communicating with a legitimate contact or organization and ask you to provide sensitive information.
-The emails or messages may look genuine, but they are designed to steal your personal information.
+These scams trick you into thinking that you're communicating with a legitimate contact or organization and ask you to provide sensitive information.
+The emails or messages may look genuine, but they're designed to steal your personal information.
 Therefore, it is important to be wary of such scams and not share any personal information via email or messages.

 #### [Identifying Phishing Scams](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/)

 [Phishing scams](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) can be tricky to identify, but there are a few things you can do to protect yourself.
-Firstly, check the sender's email address.
-If it looks **suspicious or unfamiliar**, do not respond to the email.
-Secondly, **hover over any links** in the email to see where they lead before clicking.
-If the link looks suspicious, do not click on it.
-Lastly, if you are unsure about the legitimacy of an email or message, contact the organization or person directly to confirm if they sent the email.
+First, check the sender's email address.
+If it looks **suspicious or unfamiliar**, don't respond to the email.
+Second, **hover over any links** in the email to see where they lead before clicking.
+If the link looks suspicious, don't click on it.
+Finally, if you're unsure about the legitimacy of an email or message, contact the organization or person directly to confirm if they sent the email.

 #### Avoid Clicking on Suspicious Links